Build instructions

 +--- microblaze

-3. Create a text file called offline.txt that contains a single line of text.
-The single line of text should be the path where you extracted the sstate-cache files.
+3. Create a text file called offline.txt in the PetaLinux directory of the project repository.
+The file should contain a single line of text specifying the path where you extracted the sstate-cache files.
 In this example, the contents of the file would be:

 /home/user/petalinux-sstate